ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{ssec-iana-coap-content-format-registry}} of this document (REQ28).

-Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of I-D.ietf-cbor-file-magic}}, where ct is the ID assigned to the CoAP Content-Format registered in {{ssec-iana-coap-content-format-registry}} of this document.
+Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of RFC9277}}, where ct is the ID assigned to the CoAP Content-Format registered in {{ssec-iana-coap-content-format-registry}} of this document.
 Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
 Finally, please delete this paragraph.

 This indicates that the binary encoded scope, as conveying the actual access control information, follows the scope semantics defined for this application profile in {{sec-format-scope}} of this document.